-- Winner by points - Winner by disqualification of the opponent

-In difficult cases, the referee may also call out a disqualification without having given a warning beforehand, but only after having consulted the side Judges.

-For example:

-- Knocking out the opponent by an uncontrolled blow to the head or malicious attack - For excessive, continuous hitting after the "stop" command - By extreme UN sportsman-like conduct of a fighter such as insulting the referee, the opponent, coaches. - Showing overly aggressive behaviour. - Winner by not showing up - Excessive Exits - Winner by stopping the fight (Referee Stops Contest, RSC) - Official Warnings can only be given by a majority decision of judges.
+- Winner by points - Winner by disqualification of the opponent in difficult cases, the referee may also call out a disqualification without having given a warning beforehand, but only after having consulted his Judges. - For example: - Maximum Score - If two judges have the contest + 15, then the contest is stopped in the interest of both competitors. - Knocking out the opponent by an uncontrolled blow to the head or malicious attack - For excessive, continuous hitting after the "stop" command - By extreme UN sportsman-like conduct of a fighter such as insulting the referee, the opponent or showing overly aggressive behaviour. - Winner by not showing up - Excessive Exits - Winner by stopping the fight (Referee Stops Contest, RSC) - An official Warning can only be given by a majority decision of judges.

-A fight may be stopped if the fighter is unable to fight or defend theirselves and also if the other fighter shows total athletic superiority.
+• A fight may be stopped if the fighter is unable to fight or defend himself and also if the other fighter shows total athletic superiority.
 The referee decides who the winner is.
 If the fight is stopped because a fighter is injured, then the officials must make a decision according to Art.
 15 of present chapter of Rules.